FREE UK delivery | Order by 2PM for same-day dispatch (Mon-Fri) | Worldwide shipping (excl. EU) | Sign up to our mailing list for 10% Off!

 Clue 1

-You will need another item to solve this puzzle - the bauble invitation.
+You will need another item to solve this puzzle - the bauble.

 Clue 2